Author has written 10 stories for Harry Potter, Batman, Avengers, and Wonder Woman.

-I wouldn't feel any urge to go out of my way to recast a male character as a female who now gets to do all the same bold, heroic things he did if it weren't for the fact that our culture today continues to find such arrangements strange and unnatural.
-I wouldn't go out of my way to do it if there weren't so many people who are so befuddled by the situation that they genuinely and sincerely don't see the point of having a girl save the day instead of a boy.
+I wouldn't feel such a strong urge to go out of my way to recast a male character as a female who now gets to do all the same bold, heroic things he did if it weren't for the fact that our culture today continues to find such arrangements strange and unnatural.
+I wouldn't go out of my way to do it so often if there weren't so many people who are so befuddled by the situation that they genuinely and sincerely don't see the point of having a girl save the day instead of a boy.

 Somewhere in your life, there exists at least one female.
 I'm sure of it.
 Would you really tell her to her face that she can't be brave and heroic?
 That she can't be confident and daring?
 That she can't save the day?

 If and when the day comes that heroic girls saving nurturing boys is just as common in popular fiction as the reverse, then I won't see much point in stories like mine, either.
+I wouldn't necessarily stop writing them, but I probably wouldn't go out of my way to focus on them.
 Until then, reaching that state of affairs is the point.

-Yule Ball Panic: Complete.
-This is part one of the story of Jasmine & Hermione and is not only my first fanfic ever, but is in fact the first creative fiction story of any sort that I'd written in a long, long time.
+Yule Ball Panic Complete.
+This is part one of the story of Jasmine & Hermione (which one reader has dubbed "The Goddess Trilogy") and is not only my first fanfic ever, but is in fact the first creative fiction story of any sort that I'd written in a long, long time.
 I've written tons of nonfiction, but not fiction.
 It has flaws, there's no doubt about it, but I still like it despite how obvious those flaws are to me now.

-Heart and Soul: In progress.
-This is part three of the story of Jasmine and Hermione and publishing started at the end of January, 2016.
+Heart and Soul Complete.
+This is part three of the story of Jasmine and Hermione, and publishing started at the end of January, 2016.
 There are 51 chapters plus an epilogue.

 Harry Potter Story Fluffle: In progress.
 I have ideas sketched out for quite a few stories, mostly FemHarry stories, and it's unlikely that they'll all get written.
 In some cases, that's because I don't actually have a full plot arc in mind - just the basic, initial idea for a story, especially in cases of crossovers.
 Writing at least an initial chapter will hopefully help me decide if there's potential for a full story and perhaps keep the idea from nagging at me.
 So far I have initial chapters for crossovers with Wonder Woman, Star Wars, Superman/Supergirl, Stargate, The Mummy, and Buffy.
 By the way, a "fluffle" is a name for a group of bunnies.
 Plot bunnies, in this case.

-Iris Potter and the Exile from Asgard: In Ptorgress.
+Iris Potter and the Exile from Asgard Complete.
 This is Witches of SHIELD #3.
-It will be ten chapters and is published every Tuesday morning.

 Iris Potter One-shots: Coming Soon.
-There's almost two years between Exile of Asgard and the next story (which is partially outlined), so I plan on filling in some of the gaps with a couple of short stories.
-These are partially written and will be published
+About two years pass between Exile from Asgard and the next story (which is partially outlined), so I plan on filling in some of the gaps with a couple of short stories.

 MadameNyx graciously gave me permission to use her original artwork as the cover art for the stories about Jasmine and Hermione What you see here is a cropped version.
 You can view the complete and original art on her DeviantArt page.